Sly-Ry/MySQL-Election-Database-/README.md

 AS - lets you define an alias for your data, which is particularly useful when joining tables that might have overlapping field names.
     Ex: SELECT <db-name(candidates)>.*, <table2>.<table1-colomn-name)> AS <new-column-name(party_name)>

+AVG - [aggregate function] returns the average value within a group

 CASCADE - deleting the reference key will also delete the entire row from this table.
     Ex: ON DELETE CASCADE